Vivswan/AnalogVNN/docs/tutorial.rst

             params=nn_model.parameters(),
         )

 #.
-Then you are good to go, and train and test the model
+Then you are good to go to train and test the model
     .. code-block:: python

         # Training